RyanBayne/TwitchPress/readme.txt

 on the plugins own settings page.

 == Changelog ==
+= 1.2.6 NOT RELEASED =
+* NEW - Service Switches options added.
+* DEV - More changes made to accomodate the new Ultimate Member extension.

 = 1.2.5 =
 * FIX - Option category menus broken as they were still pointing to "twitchpress-settings" slug.